8 Vegetables to Grow in Your Garden During Autumn

 8 Autumn Garden Vegetables That You Should Consider Growing

-You don’t have to tax your brains to decide which vegetables to plant in autumn.
+You don’t have to tax your brains to decide which vegetables to plant in autumn gardening, find out about planting zones and you’ll know the best ones to plant where you live.
 Here’s a selection of eight vegetables to get you started.

 Kale is a great superfood to grow in your garden; it’s one of the most nutrient-dense foods on the planet!